Why Colleges join CIFE?

 2. CIFE helps colleges recruit students

 A major part of the CIFE Secretary's job is to help prospective students and their parents choose the right college.
-In 2017 we referred over 700 of those enquirers to CIFE colleges, and 10% of them enrolled with a CIFE member.
-The 10% commission that CIFE charges colleges in such cases provides over 75% of CIFE's income, enabling CIFE membership subscriptions to be kept low.
-Subscription, based on college size, ranges from a minimum of £360 to a maximum of £1440 per annum.
+The 10% commission that CIFE charges colleges on successful referrals provides much of CIFE's income, enabling CIFE membership subscriptions to be kept low.

 3. CIFE helps raise your profile